urakubo/Dojo-standalone/README.md

 A software package for Windows10/64bit is provided (pyinstaller version).
 If you do not use this, please build a Python3.5/2.7 anaconda environment on your pc with the following modules:

-1) openCV3, pypng, pillow, libtiff, wxpython, mahotas, h5py, tornado, lxml, numpy, scipy, scikit-image, pypiwin32, stl
+1) openCV3, pypng, pillow, libtiff, wxpython, mahotas, h5py, tornado, lxml, numpy, scipy, scikit-image, pypiwin32, numpy-stl

 2) marching cubes from ilastik.
 This is necesssary only for a Plugin function.
 C-compilation is required: https://github.com/ilastik/marching_cubes